Disclaimer: Harry Potter belongs to JKR.

 He leaned back, sighing as memories of the past day made themselves startlingly clear.

-"I'm not - not technically.
-I don't own all three objects, although they all seem to recognise me as such, but I'm not trapped by that curse."
+"I'm not - technically.
+I don't own all three objects, although they all seem to recognize me as such, but I'm not trapped by that curse."
 He laughed.
 "My invisibility cloak?
 That's one of them."